Claude A. Swanson: Death and legacy

-Ill for several months, Swanson died at Herbert Hoover's Rapidan Camp (which was then available for use by the Roosevelt Administration) in Criglersville, Madison County, Virginia on July 7, 1939.
+Ill for several months, Swanson died at Herbert Hoover's Rapidan Camp (which was then available for use by the Roosevelt Administration) in Criglersville, Madison County, Virginia, on July 7, 1939.
 The 77 year old had also visited Shenandoah National Park and reviewed work performed by the Civilian Conservation Corps.
 His funeral was held in the chamber of the U.S. Senate.
-Then his corpse was taken to Richmond and buried in Hollywood Cemetery.
+Then his body was taken to Richmond and buried in Hollywood Cemetery.

 The Library of Virginia holds his executive papers.
 In 1992, Virginia erected a highway marker near Eldon to commemorate his service.

-Arlington, Virginia named Swanson Middle School in his honor.
+Arlington, Virginia, named Swanson Middle School in his honor.
 The U.S. Navy also named a destroyer USS Swanson (DD-443) for him.

 Short-lived Swanson County, Oklahoma, was also named for him, while he was still alive.